Business Tips

 The following resolutions should be filed under Annexure A:

-- Inspection of the books of accounts as well as the other records of the subsidiary company
+1. Inspection of the books of accounts, as well as the other records of the subsidiary company

 iii.
-Making an investment or giving of loan or guarantee or security by the company
+Investing or giving a loan, guarantee, or security by the company

 vii.
 Approval of self-prospectus

 viii.
-Appointing or re-appointing or renewing of appointment or variation of the terms of appointment, of a managing director
+Appointing or re-appointing or renewing the appointment or variation of the terms of appointment of a managing director

 xii.
 To borrow money